 Example pros & cons to weigh out

-Materials used (Does your manufacture provide you with modern material options for building your truck body, such as aluminum or carbon fiber?)
+- Materials used (Does your manufacturer provide you with modern material options for building your truck body, such as aluminum or carbon fiber?)

 - Cost (Does your manufacturer provide you with great value?)

 More On Cost...

 In general, today’s marketplace is heavily reliant on cost, but also, cost with perceived and actual value.
 If a manufacturer is not accommodating to your specific needs, but has a lower price point, it is not beneficial for you to throw all others to the wind.
 THIS IS ESSENTIAL.

 Upfront costs with mass-produced service truck bodies can often be lower than those of customization, but from a long-term perspective, identifying a manufacturer that can spec a truck to your individual needs can be the most cost-effective decision related to your buying process.

 At JOMAC, we preach customization because we believe in creating vehicles and truck bodies that best serve the needs of our customers, and provide greater long term value, than saving a few bucks in the near future.